nmenny/Advent-of-code/README.md

 # Advent of code solutions

-This repository contains solutions for the "Advent of Code" event (see the [official page for more informations](https://adventofcode.com/2023/about)).
+This repository contains solutions for the "Advent of Code" event (see the [official page](https://adventofcode.com/2023/about) for more information).

 The solutions do not contain the input used in order to respect the work of the author.
 If you want to use the proposed solutions, you can go to the Advent of Code website, get your input and test the solution with it.